cloudmesh/classes/docs/source/i524/lectures.rst

 yourself the educational lessons that this class offers to you.
 It also requires you to assemble your own schedule for watching the videos that will have to managed through github notifications as part of a README.md file in your git repository.
-YOu will need to do the technology trek, as well as the theory trek.
+You will need to do the technology trek, as well as the theory trek.

 Technology Trek: